ronakg/awesome-flickr-gallery-plugin/README.txt

 [Discussions | RonakG.com](http://www.ronakg.com/discussions/)

 == Upgrade Notice ==

+= 3.3.2 =
+[ENHANCEMENT] Intelligently resize images based on orientation of the image (landscape vs portrait).
+[BUG FIX] Do not include Colorbox script if it is not enabled.
+[BUG FIX] Square option for Custom Photo Size gets reset

 = 3.3.1 =
 [MAJOR CHANGE] Highslide had to be removed from Slideshow options as WordPress moderators objected about the same due to licensing issues.
 This update removes the Highslide option.
 If you are using Highslide, you will be migrated to use Colorbox instead.